 9/15 Nomination by any tenured department/school colleague in nominee's discipline submitted to department/school chair.
 10/1 Department/school chair convenes department/school committee and ensures complete application packets are available for review.

-11/1 Formation of Eminent Scholars Committee.
-11/15 Department/school chair conducts secret ballot of all tenured members in department/school on the nomination.
-12/1 Department/school chair completes independent evaluation and submits it, the department/school review letter and vote, and credentials to the dean.
-1/15 Dean evaluates credentials and submits independent evaluations and faculty member's credentials and review letters to the University Eminent Scholars Committee via the Provost's Office.
-2/1 Provost and vice president for academic affairs makes application packets available electronically to Eminent Scholars Committee.
-3/15 Eminent Scholars Committee, by affirmative vote of at least five members, submits recommendations to the provost and vice president for academic affairs, who will make final designation.
-4/15 Provost and vice president for academic affairs notifies faculty member of decision concerning designation as eminent scholar.
+11/1\ Formation of Eminent Scholars Committee.

+11/15\ Department/school chair conducts secret ballot of all tenured members in department/school on the nomination.

+12/1\ Department/school chair completes independent evaluation and submits it, the department/school review letter and vote, and credentials to the dean.

+1/15\ Dean evaluates credentials and submits independent evaluations and faculty member's credentials and review letters to the University Eminent Scholars Committee via the Provost's Office.
+The materials must be submitted to the Provost's Office electronically.

+2/1\ Provost and vice president for academic affairs makes application packets available electronically to Eminent Scholars Committee.

+3/15\ Eminent Scholars Committee, by affirmative vote of at least five members, submits recommendations to the provost and vice president for academic affairs, who will make final designation.

+4/15\ Provost and vice president for academic affairs notifies faculty member of decision concerning designation as eminent scholar.